FAKEBOB-adversarial-attack/FAKEBOB/README.md

 7. Build speaker unique models for enrolled speakers in *enrollment-set*.
     - Running the python file `build_spk_models.py`.
     - After running completed, you will see several new directories, among which ***models/*** stores the speaker unique models of ivector-PLDA system (in the form of ID.iv) and GMM-UBM system (in the form of ID.gmm).
+    - If you work on a server with multiple cores, you'd better set n_jobs (Line 35) to a larger number to speed up the computation.
+But be cautious about the value since the program will crash with a too large value for n_job.
 8. Testing the baseline performance of ivector-PLDA-based and GMM-UBM-based OSI, CSI, SV systems.
     - Running the python file `test.py`.
     - During running, the baseline performance will be displayed in your terminal.